-Since Subarea A1 represents the portion of Watershed A that is on Lee's Summit Fire Station property the allowable proposed peak discharge for this developed area is based on allowable APWA 5600 post-development discharges for comprehensive control.
-Furthermore, since Subarea A2 represents the portion of Watershed A that is off of Fire Station property, allowable proposed peak discharge for this area is equal to existing conditions.
-The table above sums these allowable peak discharges to be 8.42 cfs, 5.16 cfs and 2.22 cfs for the 100, 10, and 2-year events respectively.
-However, it can be seen all three of these allowable discharges are exceeded under proposed conditions.
-However, it should be noted that the proposed peak discharges for the 2, 10 and 100-year events are actually less than existing conditions.
+\Allow able proposed peak discharge for developed areas is based on allow able APWA 5600 post-development discharges for Comprehensive Control. \\Allow able proposed peak discharges for offsite areas are equal to existing conditions.
+Allow able proposed peak discharges for onsite areas are equal to existing conditions.
+While it is true that the proposed peak discharges at Point A do exceed the allowable peak discharges, it should be noted that the proposed peak discharges for all three events are actually less than existing conditions.
 This is because Watersed A was reduced in size from 1.63 acres to 1.20 acres under proposed conditions.
 Also, these flows for Watershed A will be attenuated further with the future planned regional detention basin offsite.
 Due to the tight constraints of the site which prevents all storm water from being routed to the detention pond, no additional BMPs could be implemented for this area.